VillagerUnknown/VillagerCoin-EdibleCoins/README.md

 # VillagerUnknown's Edible Coins Addon for Villager Coin

-Adds a custom currency, Villager Coin, and optionally adds the currency to loot tables, mob drops, and merchant trades.

-Villager Coin consists of 5 types of coins each with their own value: Copper, Iron, Gold, Emerald, and Netherite.
-It also includes 3 types of edible coins to trick players: Gold, Emerald, and Netherite.
+Adds 3 types of edible coins to the Villager Coin mod: Gold, Emerald, and Netherite.

-Each type of coin stacks up to 5,000 coins by default to reduce inventory clutter and can be converted between the different coins through the crafting table.
-The stack size can be configured, but it's limited to a maximum of 1073741822.

 **Features**